julz0815/ADO-Veracode-Pipeline-Scan-Plugin/readme.md

 - Better visualization of the scan it self

 ### 6. Autoupdates
 The plugin will update itself running every night.
-If there is a new pipeline-scan.jar version available it will be bundeled into the plugin, auto update the version and wll be auto published on the marketplace.
+If there is a new pipeline-scan.jar version available it will be bundeled into the plugin, auto update the version and will be auto published on the marketplace.
 The command to run the update
 ```
 ./plugin-update.sh ADO_ORG ADO_TOKEN justBuildIt